What State Law Requires — And Where Testing Fits In

 What the Law Actually Asks For — and Why Testing Answers It

 Across nearly every state mold law, the trigger is knowledge.
 Landlord disclosure obligations attach when the landlord knew about the condition.
 Habitability claims require the tenant to give notice.
-Seller disclosure obligations cover what the seller knewat the time of sale.
-The legal question is almost never “was there mold?” — it's “what did you know, and when did you know it?”
+Seller disclosure obligations cover what the seller knew at the time of sale.

-A test report from an independent, test-only company answers that question with something an opposing party can't easily attack: a timestamped AIHA-accredited lab result, produced by an inspector with no financial interest in the outcome.
+An independent, test-only company produces a timestamped AIHA-accredited lab result from an inspector with no financial interest in the outcome.
 That's a harder document to dismiss than a landlord's self-assessment or a report from a company that also profits from remediation.

-Timing matters too.
 A clean test at closing gives a buyer a baseline — if conditions develop later, there's documented proof they weren't present at purchase.
 A test before a tenant moves in establishes what conditions existed on that date.
 Either way, the report creates a record that's far more useful in a dispute than anyone's recollection.